 Our Vision: the City as Commons

 In recent years, policy debates, civic projects, and civil contestations rooted in the critique of contemporary urban development patterns have arisen over the use of city space, urban social infrastructures and culture.
 Cities all over the world are promoting policies aimed at finding innovative solutions to the most urgent urban issues, including large scale urbanization processes, social and economic inequalities, socio-spatial polarization, the need of sustainable urban planning, equitable access to technology, and CO2 emission control.
 The international community, supported by global public organizations, debated and agreed in the New Urban Agenda and the Sustainable Development Goals, providing policy guidelines to urban authorities and stakeholders.
-A growing number of public intellectuals, as well as civic and social movements has been charging public institutions with commodification of collective resources ranging from open squares, parks, abandoned buildings, vacant lots, and roads to digital infrastructures and networks, while reclaiming access to urban space and assets and control over the decision-making process about the management and evolution of the city for a broader class of residents.
+A growing number of public intellectuals, as well as civic and social movements have been charging public institutions with commodification of collective resources ranging from open squares, parks, abandoned buildings, vacant lots, and roads to digital infrastructures and networks, while reclaiming access to urban space and assets and control over the decision-making process about the management and evolution of the city for a broader class of residents.

 It has been a long path towards the right to the city (Lefebvre 1968), recently re-emerged in the international political scene (Harvey 2012), and often conceived as broader theoretical and ideal framework of urban justice and democracy (Ooman 2016), where the empowerment of citizens to shape their living space by expanding access to collective resources find place as the concept of urban commons.
 By arguing that there is a common stake in resources shared among city inhabitants like open-access urban spaces and goods they experiment with alternative policies and legal tools, designed for making such resources available also for the most vulnerable and disadvantaged groups of inhabitants.
 The pluralistic conception of the commons provide us with a well-founded framework for making our urban metropolitan environment more inclusive, democratic, and collaborative.
 Ultimately, we theorize the cultural shift from single, isolated commons to the city itself as commons, which means that the commons should be a leading way of thinking how to govern the city.